kindasneaki/Archipelago.RiskOfRain2/README.md

     - Shrine of the Mountain is beat on defeating the challenge of the Mountain.
 Sending the shrine as a check denies the bonus item.
     - Shrine of the Woods is beat on the second and third purchases.
 - Scavenger bags send checks when opened but do not grant items.
 Looping to the same environment will let you reopen the scavenger bag.
 - Radio Scanners can be found on every stage and send a check.
-Radio Scanners are garunteed to spawn.
+Radio Scanners are guaranteed to spawn.
-- Newt Altars send checks when found but do not grant a Blue Portal.
+- Newt Altars send checks when found but do not grant a Blue Portal (Refunds 1 lunar coin).
 Newts Altars grant portals when the checks are depleted.

 Explore mode also attempts to help against being stuck in RNG hell; the teleporter will favor environments that have more checks remaining.

-### EnvironmentsAsItems

-EnvironmentsAsItems is a setting that makes the environment be randomized into the Archipelago world.
-EnvironmentsAsItems is compatible with both Classic and Explore modes.
-When using a teleporter to a stage with no unlocked environments, the destination will be the first stage.
-Settings exist to begin with a full loop and/or add Simulacrum environments into the Archipelago world.

 ### Achieving Victory or Defeat

-Achieving victory is defined as beating Mithrix, losing in commencement, or obliterating.
+Achieving victory is defined as beating Mithrix, or beating the voidling (DLC enabled).
 (This is both true for Classic and Explore modes.)

+Alternatively you can change the Final Stage Death is Win setting to enable Obliteration ending as well as if you die in the Commencement map (the moon).

 Due to the nature of roguelike games, you can possibly die and lose your place completely.
 This is mitigated partly by the free grants of `Dio's Best Friend` but it is still possible to lose.
 If you do lose, you can reconnect to the Archipelago server and start a new run.
 The server will send you the items you have